 It won’t be long before your kids are trailing after Stephen, mini farmers-in-training, to help feed the animals ...

-Type of Lodging: Private apartments in a partially-restored 14th century palace in a country setting.
-The furnishings are eclectic and basic; the charm is in the palace itself.
+Piotrowice Nyskie/Prince-Bishop of Wroclaw's Palace: Call a palace home, in private apartments in partially-restored 14th century palace in Poland’s rural Silesia.
+The palace is undergoing renovations; so the furnishings are eclectic and basic.
+The charm is in the palace itself. (*Available through Booking.com)

 Amenities: Family suites are large with one to two bedrooms, free wifi, kitchen, wood-burning fireplace, and modern bathroom, each with room for four to six people (or more, they are really flexible).
 Available family supplies include cots, cribs, high chairs, books, and toys.
 We were allowed to use their laundry facilities as well, so just ask for what you need.